oracle-livelabs/developer/dev-guide-ai-finance/local-tenancy/local-tenancy.md

     ````

-4. Paste the following information into the file.
-Verify the user is 'opc', the working directory is where you installed streamlit and the port is set to 8501.
+4. Copy and paste the following information into the file.
+Verify the user is 'opc' and the port is set to 8501.

     ````
         <copy>